DJBarnes/django-adminlte2-pdq/docs/source/templates/template_filters.rst

 :param field: Form field to add attributes to.
 :param inputmask: The inputmask pattern to use.
  Defaults to ``"(999) 999-9999"`` if value not passed.
-:return: Field that was passed in with a inputmask data attribute added.
+:return: Field that was passed in with an inputmask data attribute added.

 **Example:**